Nathan enjoys researching and writing about issues that affect everyday people.

 Many people are aware of the fact that retaining water will make it appear you've put on a few pounds, even though you haven't put on any fat.
 This is very true.

 This is especially true if you've been dehydrated, for instance, from a heavy night of drinking; the body will retain water when dehydrated.

 It's also true if you've stayed away from the carbs and then suddenly binged on pizza.
 Carbohydrates are stored as glycogen, for energy, in different parts of the body--like the liver and muscles--and for every gram of glycogen stored, 2.
-7 to 4 times more grams of water is stored.
+7 to 4 times more grams of water are stored.
 You can store up to 50-100 grams of glycogen in the liver and--depending on body weight, percentage of body fat and other factors--muscles can store between 350-750 grams of glycogen.
 So, this means a significant amount of fluid retention is possible from the consumption of carbohydrates.